 - Damages caused by storms, hail, lightning or flooding

 *While this sounds ridiculous, Martens caused more than 300 million euros in car damages between 2010 and 2014 in Germany.
 These animals sneak into cars’ engine bays and can cause a lot of problems for car owners in Germany.

-It is important to note that partial car insurance does not cover acts of vandalism, although, these weasels are such are vandals!
+It’s important to note that partial car insurance does not cover acts of vandalism, although, these weasels are such are vandals!

-In contrast to the third-party coverage, it protects against glass breakage, wild accidents and elemental damage such as storm, hail, lightning or flooding.
-Also against theft of the car or its parts.
+In contrast to the third-party coverage, it protects against glass breakage, wild accidents, and elemental damage such as storm, hail, lightning, or flooding.
+Also, against theft of the car or its parts.

 The insurance policy should also apply in the event of damage caused by driver negligence.
 Thus, there is insurance cover even if the driver runs a red traffic light distracted by the CD change and thus causes an accident.

-However, Kasko doesn’t cover cost for:
+However, Kasko doesn’t cover the cost for:

 - Accident damage to your car

 This difference in coverage is also the main distinction between partial coverage and comprehensive coverage.
 Logically, if your car is expensive, you want also to cover its costs, so you better opt for Vollkasko (comprehensive coverage).

 All providers mentioned before have partial coverage for your car.